OpenCyphal/pycyphal/docs/pages/architecture.rst

 Presentation layer
 ------------------

-The presentation layer submodule is the first submodule among the reviewed so far that depends on other submodules (barring the utility submodule, which is an implicit dependency so it's not mentioned).
+The presentation layer submodule :mod:`pyuavcan.presentation` is the first submodule among the reviewed so far that depends on other submodules (barring the utility submodule, which is an implicit dependency so it's not mentioned).
 The internal dependency relations can be visualized as follows:

 .. graphviz::